sebasmonia/sharper/README.md

 After running a build for the first time, we can re-run it with the same parameters without going back to the Build menu.
 This applies to other common commands (test, publish, etc).

-There are two convenience commands for buils and tests:
+There are two convenience commands for builds and tests:

 -`sb` stands for single build, and it will `dotnet build` the nearest project in the directory tree.
 For example if you are editing a source file and want to build only the project you are currently working on rather the whole solution.